Income inequality in China: Education

-According to research conducted at the World Bank, “inequality of access to education is an important source of inequality in China across people contemporaneously and across generations.”
-In fact, “a decomposition analysis based on household income determination shows that the largest proportion of changes in total income can be attributed to the increase in returns to education.”
+According to research conducted at the World Bank, "inequality of access to education is an important source of inequality in China across people contemporaneously and across generations."
+In fact, "a decomposition analysis based on household income determination shows that the largest proportion of changes in total income can be attributed to the increase in returns to education."
 Urban-biased policies and inland-coastal inequality exacerbates the issue of education inequality in China.
 One of the primary issues is their generation of sector-biased income transfers and expenditures on health, housing and education, which "not only distort economic incentives of the workers in the sectors, but will also affect the human-capital attainments of their children, which may further widen the rural-urban income gap."
 In other words, inland and rural inequality can help create a vicious cycle by funneling money towards the coastal cities and away from investments in human capital elsewhere.
 Like in the United States, education funding is primarily the responsibility of local governments in China.
-As poor localities are less able to fund these services and poor households are less able to afford the high private cost of basic education, China has seen an increase in the inequality of education outcomes.
-“For example, in 1998, per pupil expenditure in Beijing was 12 times that in Guizhou, and the difference jumped to 15 times in 2001.”
+As poor localities are less able to fund these services and poor households are less able to afford the high cost of basic education, China has seen an increase in inequality of education outcomes.
+For example, in 1998, per pupil expenditure in Beijing was 12 times that in Guizhou, and the difference had jumped to 15 times by 2001.

-Demographic Change
+Demographic change

-According to research published in the China Economic Review, population aging is “largely responsible for the sharp increase in income inequality in rural China,” especially at the beginning of the 2000s.
-As a result of Chinese governmental attempts to control population growth with the one-child policy implemented in 1979, many fewer young adults have reached the working age over the course of the past decade, leading to a significant “fall in the ratio of household members of working age.”
+According to research published in the China Economic Review, population aging is "largely responsible for the sharp increase in income inequality in rural China," especially at the beginning of the 2000s.
+As a result of Chinese governmental attempts to control population growth with the one-child policy implemented in 1979, many fewer young adults have reached the working age over the course of the past decade, leading to a significant "fall in the ratio of household members of working age."
 This created a labor shortage, which in combination with the rapid expansion of industrialization served to increase income inequality.

-Beyond income inequality, this research also indicates that “an imbalanced population structure will influence the social and economic development in many other respects.”
-The researchers recommend serious reconsideration of the one-child policy to mitigate these effects.
-Recently in 2019, measures to redact or modify the one-child policy have been reviewed and ratified to be put into place.
-Its ramifications and consequences yet to be seen.
+Assets from parents' generation

+For Chinese born in the 1980s and 1990s, parental wealth and income has had an increased impact on inequality.
+Inequality widened in their parents' generation particularly as income from assets (as opposed to income from labor) began to account for an increasing share of income.
+This was driven in significant part by the growing importance of real estate in the economy.
+Unlike forms of human capital, physical assets like real estate may be passed from generation to generation to continue to produce income.